Leukorrhea: Is This White Vaginal Discharge an Early Sign of Pregnancy?

-Leukorrhea is a type of milky white vaginal discharge that is thin and could have a mild odor.
+Leukorrhea is the normal milky white or clear vaginal discharge.
+It is usually thin and could have a mild odor.
 It typically does not come with itching or strong foul odor.

 Because white vaginal discharge can sometimes seem like an infection, like a yeast infection, it’s important to know when it’s normal to experience leukorrhea and when it’s a problem.

 This white discharge is not normal if it comes with itching or odor.
-In these cases, it’s possible you have an infection.
-The most common vaginal infection is a yeast infection, but sometimes foul discharge can be a sign of bacterial infection or a sexually transmitted disease.
-Talk to your doctor so you can get the right diagnosis and the treatment.
+In these cases, it’s possible that you have an infection.
+The most common vaginal infection is a yeast infection, but sometimes abnormal discharge can be a sign of bacterial infection or a sexually transmitted disease.
+Talk to your healthcare provider so you can get the right diagnosis and the treatment.

 Is leukorrhea one of the early pregnancy signs?

-While leukorrhea can happen during the menstrual cycle due to changes in the hormone estradiol, it’s most commonly associated with pregnancy discharge.
-It can be tempting to examine your cervical mucus for changes in white discharge as early pregnancy signs.
-But changes in vaginal discharge are not a reliable indicator of pregnancy.
+While leukorrhea can happen during the menstrual cycle due to changes in the hormone estradiol, it’s most commonly associated with early pregnancy discharge.
+It can be tempting to examine your cervical mucus to look for changes as one of the first signs of pregnancy.
+But changes in vaginal discharge are not necessarily an early sign of pregnancy.